laowantong/paroxython/docs/md/preparing.md

     return gcd(b, a % b)
 ```

-Now, suppose you want only one exit point, and come up with the following equivalent code:
+Now, suppose you want only one exit point, and come up with the following functionally equivalent code:

 ```python
 def gcd(a, b):